FraunhoferIWES/foxes/docs/source/models.rst

 The list of available farm controller classes can be found :doc:`here in the API <_autoapi/foxes/models/farm_controllers/index>`.
 For example:

-* :class:`BasicFarmController<foxes.models.farm_controllers.BasicFarmController>`: Calls turbine models based on their order of appearance, moving those with `pre_rotor` flag to the front.
+* :class:`BasicFarmController<foxes.models.farm_controllers.basic.BasicFarmController>`: Calls turbine models based on their order of appearance, moving those with `pre_rotor` flag to the front.
-* :class:`OpFlagController<foxes.models.farm_controllers.OpFlagController>`: Requires an operation flag farm variable for each state and turbine, and only runs turbine models for switched-on turbines.
+* :class:`OpFlagController<foxes.models.farm_controllers.op_flag.OpFlagController>`: Requires an operation flag farm variable for each state and turbine, and only runs turbine models for switched-on turbines.

 The controller is selected when constructing the algorithm object, via the parameter `farm_controller`.
 If ommited, this defaults to `basic_ctrl` which corresponds to